espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Weapons and Cosmetics
 ---------------------

 | `Hisanimations <https://youtube.com/c/hisanimations>`_ made a `video <https://youtu.be/0DMz-n1LSII>`_ explaining how to use his TF2 collection with every TF2 weapon, cosmetic, and prop.
+Watch the video and follow the instructions.

 .. _tf2_v_soundeffectsvoices: